ividyon/WitchyBND/README.md

 New additions include:
 * Avoids excessive folder nesting by breaking down BND folder structure
 * Slightly improved Oodle DLL detection
-* Support for PARAMs (XML serialization/deserialization using Paramdex, with tweaks for compact and readable output)
+* Support for PARAMs (XML serialization/deserialization using Paramdex and DefPatch, with tweaks for compact and readable output)
 * Support for FXR (XML serialization/deserialization)
-* Support for MATBIN (XML serialization/deserialization)
+* Support for MATBIN (XML serialization/deserialization, by Avocado)
+* Support for ELDEN RING GPARAM (XML serialization/deserialization, by Avocado and Pear)
-* Support for ELDEN RING envmap TPFs
+* Support for ELDEN RING envmap TPF unpacking

 Planned (but TBD):
 * Small UI for quality-of-life actions outside of unpacking/repacking (like duplicating AEGs, CHRs, PARTSBND...)